The Complete Guide to Choosing a Salon POS System

 - Does it run on any device (tablet, phone, laptop)?

-- Does it work offline (hybrid cloud)?
+- Does it work offline (hybrid cloud with local server)?

 - Can you choose your own payment processor?

-- Is employee scheduling built in?
+- Is employee scheduling built in with overtime alerts?

 - Does it support gift cards and SMS marketing?